Brentford FC in West London was always at the top of my list for people…

-For the 2020-21 season, QPR and Brentford find themselves in different leagues, with Brentford earning promotion to the Premier League in 2021 and QPR holding steady in the Championship, the second tier of the English football pyramid of leagues.
-(Fulham and Chelsea will be meeting in the Premier League this season, while Fulham’s relegation to the Championship in 2021 means they will play QPR).
+For the 2021-22 season, QPR and Brentford find themselves in different leagues, with Brentford earning promotion to the Premier League in 2021 and QPR holding steady in the Championship, the second tier of the English football pyramid of leagues.
+(Thus Brentford and Chelsea will be meeting in the Premier League this season, while Fulham’s relegation to the Championship in 2021 means they will play QPR).

 This fact alone is, in the bigger historical picture, a bit of an anomaly.
 Brentford and QPR were not in the same league and didn’t play each other at all from 1966 until 2001 — a historical coincidence that also aligned with the attempted extermination of Brentford by the clubs’ two chairmen.

 Before we get to that, though, a brief history of each club.

-Brentford, founded in 1889, played at Griffin Park (where I got to see some games) from 1904 until 2020, when they moved into their new Brentford Community Stadium (have a look).
+Brentford, founded in 1889, played at Griffin Park (where Groundhopper Paul got to see some games) from 1904 until 2020, when they moved into their new Brentford Community Stadium (have a look).
 Their glory days were either side of World War II, when they hit the First Division.
 But by the 1960s they were a struggling fourth-tier club.
 Hold that thought.

-They would eventually begin a climb in the 2000s, gaining promotions in 2009 and 2014 to get to their current spot in the Championship.
+They would eventually begin a climb in the 2000s, gaining promotions in 2009 and 2014 to get to the Championship, and then reaching the top tier in 2021.

 Queens Park Rangers History